-Type of Award9
+Type of Award8

-NIJ expects that it will make any award from this solicitation in the form of a grant or cooperative agreement.
-A cooperative agreement is a particular type of grant used if NIJ expects to have ongoing substantial involvement in award activities.
+NIJ expects that it will make any award from this solicitation in the form of a cooperative agreement, which is a particular type of grant used if NIJ expects to have ongoing substantial involvement in award activities.
 Substantial involvement includes direct oversight and involvement with the grantee organization in implementation of the grant, but does not involve day-to-day project management.
 See Administrative, National Policy, and other Legal Requirements, under Section F. Federal Award Administration Information, for details regarding the federal involvement anticipated under an award from this solicitation.